secwexen/security-playbooks/docs/FAQ.md

 Red teamers should only use this repository in isolated labs for learning and skill development, never against real systems or organizations without written authorization.

 See [Ethics & Responsible Use Guidelines](docs/legal/ethics.md) and [Terms of Service](docs/legal/terms-of-service.md) for details.

+## 7. How can I contribute to Security Playbooks?

+Contributions are welcome.
+See the [Contributing](CONTRIBUTING.md) for contribution and development guidelines.